mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 The wiring object has the same children types as the geometry collect (see [table 30](#user-content-table-30 )).
-In addition, it also has socket patch (XML node `<SocketPatch>`) children.
+In addition, it also has socket patch (XML node `<PinPatch>`) children.

 #### Pin Patch

-This XML node specifies how the different sockets of its parent wiring object are connected to the pins of other wiring objects.
+This XML node `<PinPatch>` specifies how the different sockets of its parent wiring object are connected to the pins of other wiring objects.
 The currently defined XML attributes of a pin patch are specified in [table 101](#user-content-table-101 ).

 <div id="table-101">

-#### Table 101. *Socket Patch Attributes*
+#### Table 101. *Pin Patch Attributes*

 | XML Attribute Name  | Value Type                               | Description                                                                                            |
 |----|----|----|